People

 Yazmin is pursuing a Ph.D in Bioengineering at UCSD.
 She is interested in developing nanoformulations for targeted delivery of therapeutics to treat traumatic brain injury and brain infections.
 In her free time, she enjoys reading, trying new food, and exploring San Diego with friends.

-Akash Canjels - PhD Student, Bioengineering
+Akash Canjels - Ph.D.
+Student, Bioengineering

 B.S.
 Bioengineering - UC San Diego, 2022